Why Chat GPT is bad for SEO content generation

 SEO isn’t just about content.
 There’s plenty of strategy to be done, much of which relies on data and the analysis of said data.
 Then there’s reporting.

 For others, every word in the previous sentence was more painful than the last.
-For those SEO specialists, ChatGPT can help.
+ChatGPT can help those SEO specialists.

 Regular expressions are confusing blobs of text that look like this: